LRB-IIMCB/ninetails/README.md

 ## Introduction
 * It works on Oxford Nanopore direct RNA sequencing reads basecalled by Guppy software
 * It requires tail delimitation data produced by Nanopolish software
-* It allows both for the detection of non-Adenosine residues within the poly(A) tails and visual inspection of  read signals
+* It allows both for the detection of non-adenosine residues within the poly(A) tails and visual inspection of  read signals

 The software is still under development, so all suggestions to improving it are welcome.
 Please note that the code contained herein may change frequently, so use it with caution.